 How to Make Soul Cakes – Step by Step

-Step One – Gather your ingredients so you are ready to bake.
+Step one – Gather your ingredients so you are ready to bake your soul cakes.
 If needed cut the butter into cubes to allow it to soften.

-Step Two – Use an electric mixer and cream the butter and sugar together until smooth, pale and fluffy.
+Step two – Use an electric mixer and cream the butter and sugar together until smooth, pale and fluffy.
 The softer your butter is the quicker this will be.
-Don’t be prepared to skimp on this stage – you will know when you are there as the texture of the mixture will suddenly change from thick and yellow to pale and fluffy.
+Don’t be prepared to skimp on this stage.
+You will know when you are there as the texture and colour of the mixture will suddenly change from thick and yellow to pale and fluffy.

-I find that a hand mixer is far more effective than a stand mixer unless you will be making a double or triple batch.
+I find that a hand mixer is far more effective than a stand mixer, unless you are making a double or triple batch.

-Step four – Mix in the flour and spices – you will need to add some milk to bring it all together into a dough.
+Step four – Mix in the flour and spices.
+Then add some milk to bring it all together into a dough.

-Step Five – Stir in the raisins or currants.
-I find this is easier to do with a wooden spoon, or even get your hands in and squidge it all together.
+Step five – Stir in the raisins or currants.
+I find this is easier to do with a wooden spoon.
+Better still, get your hands in and squidge it all together.

 Fluted or Straight Sided Cutter?

-I’ve always been told that you should use a straight sided cutter for savoury dishes, and a fluted one for sweet, hence using a fluted one here.
+I’ve always been told that you should use a straight sided cutter for savoury food and dishes, and a fluted one for sweet, hence using a fluted one for these soul cakes.
 But use whatever you have!

 For another traditional British bake, try my Dorset Apple cake.

-I first heard of Soul Cakes when I listened to Sting’s concert of his If On a Winter’s Night album from Durham Cathedral with the Soul Cake track.
+I first heard of Soul Cakes when I listened to Sting’s concert of his If On a Winter’s Night album from Durham Cathedral.
 I went to Durham University and quite literally lived in the the shadow of the Cathedral for 3 years.
-The album consists of traditional English folk songs, carols and poems, which are sung and set to music.
-He is accompanied by talented musicians, playing traditional British instruments, the Northumbian pipes, melodian and metal string Scottish harp.
+The album consists of traditional English folk songs, carols and poems set to music.
+He is accompanied by talented musicians, playing traditional British instruments, including the Northumbrian pipes, melodion and metal strung Scottish harp.